Mac transition to Apple silicon: Reception

-Before Apple released M1 Macs, Wired expressed skepticism that Apple's designers could use smartphone-related processors to drive a Mac Pro.
+Before Apple released M1 Macs, Wired expressed skepticism that Apple's designers could scale a smartphone chip to drive a Mac Pro.
 It also questioned Apple's vague commitment to allow Intel binaries to run on ARM-based Macs "for years to come" and wondered which upcoming version of macOS would cease to support Intel Macs.

-Lauren Giret remarked that Apple might "succeed where Microsoft has failed" due to Apple's "tight integration" of hardware and software, and a vast collection of applications that can already run on the new platform.
+Laurent Giret remarked that Apple might "succeed where Microsoft has failed" due to Apple's "tight integration" of hardware and software, and a vast collection of applications that can already run on the new platform.

-When systems containing M1 processors were released, they received near-universal acclaim for their high speed and low energy consumption.
+When systems containing M1 chips were released, they received near-universal acclaim for their high speed and low energy consumption.